mediadrop/mediadrop/doc/install/apache-wsgi.rst

 Components
 ----------
-The following five components are involved in getting web requests through to MediaCore CE with this setup.
+The following five components are involved in getting web requests through to MediaDrop with this setup.
 Don't worry if this sounds like a lot!
 By this stage you already have three, and the remaining ones are very easy to set up.

 ``Apache``